i-look-like-tintin/TCExplorer/README.md

 See known issues with this experimental implementation.
 ## Known Issues:
 - Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may
+- ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.
+Solved - may~~

 ## May's Immediate Roadmap
 - Fix known experimental heatmap issues